HomeXLabs/api_utils/README.md

 ## Usage
 Here is an example of making a `GET` to an endpoint that returns a list.

 All you need is a model with a `fromJson` contructor.
 This ensures you app only interacts with strongly typed models, not raw JSON lists and maps.
+[Json_serializable](https://pub.dev/packages/json_serializable) is a commonly used dart package that provides this functionality.
 ```dart
 var response = await getList(
     url: 'https://jsonplaceholder.typicode.com/posts',